Our Latest update on Funeral Planning and COVID-19 (4th August 2020)

 We will do our utmost to provide you with the funeral service that you want however, it is highly likely that funerals carried out in this time will not be how you, or the person who’s died would originally have wanted the funeral to be.

-- Within the funeral home, we can accommodate a maximum of two people on our premises for the purpose of arranging the funeral but are unable to attend a private residence to make funeral arrangements at this time
+- Within the funeral home, we can accommodate a maximum of two people on our premises for the purposes of arranging the funeral but are unable to attend a private residence to make funeral arrangements at this time.

-- We have hand washing facilities and hand sanitiser available and we’re taking every precaution in our funeral homes to make sure that we continue to have high standards of hygiene.
+- We have hand washing facilities and hand sanitiser available and we’re taking every precaution in our funeral homes to make sure that we continue to have high standards of hygiene, including the use of bio-sanitising machines.

-- A modest and limited selection of fresh floral tributes are available – we will provide silk artificial flower arrangements for all funerals free of charge, if no fresh tributes are available.
+- Most florists are now able to provide a full range of fresh floral tributes again, however we will provide silk artificial flower arrangements for all funerals free of charge, if no fresh tributes are available.

-- Restricted numbers attending at crematorium or cemetery – most crematoria are offering a service whereby the funeral can be recorded or live streamed.
+- Restricted numbers of 20 mourners attending at crematoria – most crematoria are offering a service whereby the funeral can be recorded or live streamed.

-- Family members will not be able to assist with handling, carrying or lowering the coffin – instead, our professional and experienced funeral directors will deliver the coffin into the service on a wheeled bier.
+- At most crematoria family members will not be able to assist with handling, carrying or lowering the coffin – instead, our professional and experienced funeral directors will deliver the coffin into the service on a wheeled bier.
+Your funeral arranger can provide further guidance.

-- At a burial, the coffin will be lowered by cemetery staff upon arrival, who will then retreat before family members are invited to approach the graveside.
+- At the cemetery, the coffin will be lowered by cemetery staff only, upon arrival and before the ceremony begins.
+After the lowering of the coffin into the lair, family members are then invited to approach the graveside.
+Family members are not permitted to lower the coffin.

 However, you can still at this time;

-- choose from our full range of coffins (a brochure will be sent electronically or by post)
+- Choose from our full range of coffins (a brochure can be sent electronically or by post if required).

-- Although there are no religious gatherings at present, clergy and officiants are still conducting services in our service rooms, crematoria or at the graveside.
+- Clergy and officiants are still conducting services in our service rooms, crematoria or at the graveside, where it is not possible to use a place of worship for the funeral.

-- We can also pass places of worship and stop outside on the way to the service, in conjunction with the cortege leaving from the door of the family home.
+- We can also pass places of worship and stop outside on the way to the service, in conjunction with the cortege leaving from the family home.

-Because extended family and friends are unable to attend, we will be offering bereaved families a obituaries page on our website.
+As extended family and friends are unable to attend, we will be offering bereaved families an obituaries page on our website.
 This will allow family and friends the opportunity to express their sympathy and perhaps add a little tribute.

 We are also finding it very difficult not to be able to provide physical solace at this time but we hope our words and actions will be testament to how much we care.
 Your family is our family.
 Now and always.